 A lot of people find that, when they set up shop in a home office, they have trouble staying motivated.
 Social media, noisy kids and pets, and the latest Netflix series can all pull you away from your desk.
 For that matter, so can a sunny day or a craft beer break with friends.

 I experienced the opposite: I could never stop working.
-I lost count how many times a trip to the refrigerator resulted in making one more edit on a brochure or web page late at night.
+I lost count of how many times a trip to the refrigerator resulted in making one more edit on a brochure or web page late at night.
 A few years in, I realized I needed to get away from my house if I was going to keep my sanity – so I rented my first space in the back of a sign shop.

 Take-away #3: Know how you do your best work and arrange your surroundings to fit.